What are Charter Schools?

 Who Funds a Charter School?

-We are funded with local/state/federal funds, grants, and endowments.
+We are funded by local/state/federal funds, grants, and endowments.
 There are no enrollment/tuition fees.

 Why should I choose Alaska Native Cultural Charter School (ANCCS)?